Lemon Chickpea Orzo Soup (Vegan Avgolemono)

 Top Tips

-The tahini adds a delicious buttery creaminess.
-If you don’t have tahini on hand, this soup will still be fantastic without it!
+The tahini adds a delicious buttery creaminess, but without it, this soup would still be fantastic!
 The inspiration for using tahini comes from the Greek soup called avgolemono, which adds eggs stirred in at the end of cooking to thicken the soup.
 The tahini does this well, making a vegan version of this classic Mediterranean recipe.
 Soup thickens upon standing.

 The herbs can be changed up to suit your taste.
 If you don’t care for dill, try using rosemary or oregano.